 Nearly a third of crashes involve a vehicle being driven for work.
 Students could pretend they are a health and safety officer for a company with a fleet of trucks, vans and company cars.
 What policies could they implement to reduce the chances of crashes involving their vehicles?
 For example, banning the use of all types of mobile phone while driving, setting reasonable schedules so drivers don’t speed between appointments or drive when they are tired, ensuring all vehicles are well maintained.

 Deliver Pledge workshops

-If you’re working with young people who mainly drive, or are considering learning, attend a free Pledge webinar on running interactive workshops based on Brake’s Pledge.
+If you’re working with young people who mainly drive, or are considering learning, attend a Pledge training workshop on running interactive workshops based on Brake’s Pledge.

 Children with special educational needs (SEN)